Kekun/butano-tiled/README.md

 ## To Do

-Draw multiple layers as one, e.g. a `"village"` layer could be replaced by the `["ground","buildings"]` list of layers drawn one over the other.

 Merge tiles layers too, for consistency with graphics and objects layers

 Split the objects in 256x256 chunks to allow saving some collision detections.